taddison/personal-site/content/blog/2017/10/troubleshooting-an-ssrs-slowdown-portal-delays-preemptive_os_lookupaccountsid-and-bad-plans/index.md

 ![Bad Plan](./BadPlan.png)

-Looking in the table which holds user favourites I could see there was only a small number of rows, and so it seemed probable there was a better plan (especially as the portal had been performing well until recently, and there was no user who had favourite'd every report on the server…).
+Looking in the table which holds user favourites I could see there was only a small number of rows, and so it seemed probable there was a better plan (especially as the portal had been performing well until recently, and there was no user who had favourited every report on the server…).

 After running the procedure with a few users (including the user who had the most favourites) and getting only good (non-scan) plans I recompiled the procedure, and usual service was instantly returned (the query that had been running for minutes and timing out now finished in less than a second).
-The plan is as expected - get the favourites and then perform the Sid lookups only the users who own/modified one of the favourite'd reports.
+The plan is as expected - get the favourites and then perform the Sid lookups only the users who own/modified one of the favourited reports.

 ![Good Plan](./GoodPlan.png)